Expert Cat Care Advice

 Why Do Cats Hate Water?
 The Evolutionary Truth

-Why does dropping a single drop of water on your cat trigger total panic?
-Uncover the Middle Eastern desert origins of the domestic cat, the nightmare of a waterlogged coat, and why the Turkish Van actively loves to swim.
+Why does a single drop of water on your cat trigger total panic?
+Uncover the Middle Eastern desert origins of the domestic cat, the problem of a waterlogged coat, and why the Turkish Van actively loves to swim.

 KittyCorner Team